 4. Apply problem-solving using advanced algebraic techniques applied to diverse situations in physics, engineering and other mathematical contexts

 - Mid semester exam (20%; LO 1-4)

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadThree lectures per week, regular tutorials.
+WorkloadThree lectures per week, regular workshops.

 Requisite and Incompatibility

 Tuition fees are for the academic year indicated at the top of the page.